hwangblood/next-js-course/next-todo-list/README.md

 Identifying a BIG Problem:

-when add a new Todo in /add route or edit a Todo in /edit route, then navigate back to home page, the updated Todo data is not available in TodoList
+when add a new Todo in /add route or edit a Todo in /edit route, then navigate back to home page, the updated Todo data is not available in / route's TodoList

+To solve the problem, setting `prefetch` to `false`

 # Getting Started